pyvista/scikit-gmsh/SECURITY.md

 ## Reporting a Vulnerability

-Allow the community to privately report potential security vulnerabilities to maintainers and repository owners.
+Allow the community to report potential security vulnerabilities to maintainers and repository owners privately.
 [Learn more about private vulnerability reporting](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability).